JulianKarrer/kishte/README.md

 	+ Using the female jumper wires normally used for breadboarding will make it easier to detach, reattach and reconfigure cables to the pins of your microcontroller
 + An enclosure
 	+ A random acrylic box with holes drilled and melted in was used here but anything from a cardboard box to a custom 3D printed enclosure will do
-+ Potentially: Perfboard to mount the buttons on and then attach to the inside of the box with the tips of the buttons poking through holes in the enclosure- this depends on what type of switches you have and how you plan on mounting them to the enclosure
++ Potentially: Perfboard to mount the buttons on and then attach to the inside of the box with the tips of the buttons poking through holes in the enclosure- this depends on what type of buttons you have and how you plan on mounting them to the enclosure

 Tools: